History of Tarik Skubal in Timeline

 Tarik Skubal

 Tarik Skubal is a professional baseball pitcher for the Detroit Tigers in MLB.
 Drafted in 2018, he debuted in 2020.
-In 2024, Skubal was named an All-Star.
-He also became the first American League pitcher since 2011 to win the Cy Young Award and achieve the Triple Crown in a full season.
-He is a key player for the Tigers, known for his pitching prowess.
+Skubal was named an All-Star in 2024.
+In the same year, he became the first American League pitcher to win the Cy Young Award and Triple Crown in a full season since 2011, marking a significant achievement in his career.

-On May 24, 1918, Eric Erickson was the last Tiger pitcher to strikeout 12 or more batters without issuing a walk before Skubal in 2024.
+On May 24, 1918, Eric Erickson was the last Tigers pitcher to strike out 12 or more batters without issuing a walk before Skubal matched the feat in 2024.

 On November 20, 1996, Tarik Daniel Skubal was born.
-He later became a professional baseball pitcher.
+He is an American professional baseball pitcher.

 Others born on this day/year

-In 2011, Justin Verlander (AL) and Clayton Kershaw (NL) earned the distinction of Triple Crown; this was the last full season before Skubal in 2024 that pitchers had earned the award.
+In 2011, Justin Verlander (AL) and Clayton Kershaw (NL) earned the Triple Crown, the last time it happened in a full season before Skubal in 2024.

-In 2017, Skubal missed the entire season after undergoing Tommy John surgery.
+In 2017, Tarik Skubal missed the entire season after undergoing Tommy John surgery.
+Despite this, he was drafted by the Arizona Diamondbacks but chose not to sign, returning to Seattle.

-In 2018, Skubal led his college team with 106 strikeouts and 56 walks, pitching 80 innings in his final season in Seattle.
+In 2018, Tarik Skubal led the Seattle Redhawks with 106 strikeouts and 56 walks, pitching 80 innings in his final season in Seattle.

-In 2018, Skubal was selected by the Detroit Tigers in the ninth round of the MLB draft.
+In 2018, the Detroit Tigers selected Tarik Skubal in the ninth round of the MLB draft.

 2020: MLB Debut and First Win

-In 2020, Skubal was recalled to the Tigers and made his MLB debut on August 18.
-On August 29, Skubal earned his first major league win against the Minnesota Twins.
+In 2020, Tarik Skubal was invited to spring training, recalled to the MLB, and made his debut on August 18.
+On August 29, 2020, he earned his first major league win against the Minnesota Twins.
+He finished the season with a 1-4 record, a 5.63 ERA, and 37 strikeouts.

 March 24, 2021: Opening Day Roster

-In 2022, after posting a 7–8 record, Skubal was placed on the injured list on August 3.
-On August 17, it was announced that Skubal had undergone flexor tendon surgery.
+In 2022, after a 7-8 record and a 3.52 ERA, Tarik Skubal was placed on the injured list on August 3 due to arm fatigue.
+On August 17, 2022, the Tigers announced he underwent flexor tendon surgery, ending his season.

-On March 14, 2023, the Tigers moved Skubal to the 60-day injured list, stating that he wasn't expected back on the mound until summer.
+On March 14, 2023, Tarik Skubal was moved to the 60-day injured list by the Tigers, with an expected return in the summer.

-Since 2023, Skubal's best and most used off-speed pitch is a changeup that averages 86.3 mph with an elite seam-shifted wake.
-The changeup has accounted for the lowest contact rate (55.3%) and highest outside-the-strike-zone swing rate (39.6%) of all his pitches.
+Since 2023, Tarik Skubal's best and most used off-speed pitch is a changeup that averages 86.3 mph with an elite seam-shifted wake.

 2024: All-Star and Cy Young Award